nettucu/libanaf/docs/GPT.md

     P = FACTURA PRIMITA
     R = MESAJ CUMPARATOR PRIMIT / MESAJ CUMPARATOR TRANSMIS
 e) The request must use the authentication token in the Authorization header:
+    It should use the method get_client from LibANAF_AuthClient to return the httpx client
     Authorization: Bearer <TOKEN>
     where <TOKEN> is from the configuration section connection and is named access_token
 f) The response is a json list in the following format: